czech-case-law-relevance/czech-court-citations-dataset/README.md

 Files with *unlinked citations* are files containing citations of the three Czech apex courts that were not merged with Czech Court Decisions Corpus and therefore these citations do not contain all the metadata, only the docket number of the cited decision (reference).

 Files in the category of the *'rest' citations* are files containing citations of any other public authority then the three Czech apex courts, therefore these citations do not contain all the metadata, only the docket number of the cited decision or document (reference).

+### File names

+In this dataset, abbreviations of the court names are used: 'ConCo' for the Constitutional Court, 'SupCo' for the Supreme Court and 'SupAdmCo' for the Supreme Administrative Court.
+Files are described according to the source judicial decision (from) and the target judicial decision (to) in the form of <source>-ref-<target>[-unlinked].csv or <source>-ref-rest.csv.
+For example 'ConCo-ref-SupCo.csv' is a file containing all the extracted *linked citations* (references with metadata) of the Supreme Court decisions from the Constitutional Court decisions.

+Files with '-unlinked' extension contain *unlinked citations* (references without metadata).

+The dataset contains 3 files in the category of the *'rest' citations*, these files contain citations of any other public authority then the three Czech apex courts (for example 'ConCo-ref-rest.csv').

 ### Data statistics